EdDuarte/website/content/posts/about.md

 experience from various domains ranging all aspects of the product development life cycle.

-I tend to prefer projects that allow me to step out of my comfort zone, as I firmly believe that having a wide breadth of understanding is vital to gain perspective when approaching specific challenges and to grow as an engineer.
+I firmly believe that having a wide breadth of understanding is vital to gain perspective when approaching specific challenges and to grow as an engineer.
 More than simply focusing on coding, I have always pushed myself to complete my tasks with a high standard of quality and polish, applying best practices and